lespavl/refinement/README.md

 		'filter_value' => string $join_table_column - column with option names
 		'additional_wheres' => array of strings - additional where statements
 		'order_by' => column by which options will be ordered.
-If not specified, they will be ordered by 'filter_value' ),
+If not specified, they will be ordered by 'filter_value' 'distinct' => use it in case you have many-to-many relation and don't want to have wrong count of items with selected option
+	),
 	...
 );